Arnas Beručka

-Arnas Beručka (born 17 March 1997) is a Lithuanian basketball player for BC Wolves of the Lithuanian Basketball League.
+Arnas Beručka (born 17 March 1997) is a Lithuanian basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.

 Professional career

 Beručka started his professional career signing with BC Perlas in 2015.
 He played 2 seasons in Perlas.
 In the second season, he was one of team leaders, averaging 11 points per game.

 On 20 April 2017, Vytautas Prienai-Birštonas registered him because half of the team was injured and the pool of replacement candidates was small (LKL rules mandate a maximum age of signed players of 21 years).

 On July 26, 2022, he has signed with BC Wolves of the Lithuanian Basketball League.

+On June 19, 2024, he has signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 International career

 Beručka represented Lithuanian youth national teams multiple times during the 2013 FIBA Europe Under-16 Championship, the 2015 FIBA Europe Under-18 Championship and the 2017 FIBA Europe Under-20 Championship.